political points

 - Thomas, February 16, 2025

-The independent government agencies should be held accountable to our nation's executive and legislative branches.
+Independent government agencies should be accountable to our nation's executive and legislative branches.
 However, their consolidation under the purview of the White House should be done with the formal concurrence of Congress to be effective and constitutionally compliant.

 - Thomas, February 15, 2025